Attraction 20 / 35

 Renovation

-10 Years later the building was renovated by Arthur Cotton Moore who turned it into a multifunctional building featuring a food court, shops and an entertainment stage.
+Ten years later the building was renovated by Arthur Cotton Moore who turned it into a multifunctional building featuring a food court, shops and an entertainment stage.
+In 2014-2016 the building was renovated once again as part of the building’s conversion into a hotel by Donald Trump.

 Observation Deck